AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 The loaded Google Maps API key should be printed in the console, as well as the local address of the index page.

 # Demo Video Link

+Please click on the image below to be redirected to the demo video.

 <a href="https://youtu.be/RQH51yzz_PM">
 <img src="https://raw.githubusercontent.com/AhmadHatziq/cs50w/main/Project%205%20-%20Capstone/capstone/assets/video_thumbnail.png" alt="YouTube Demo Video" width="600" height = "350">